smasr008/codepath-prework/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app:

+The challenges I faced while building this app mainly surfaced when I tried to make a gif show on my repository.
+The app was straightforward and I enjoyed exploring the functionality of xcode and how much I was able to customize this app.

 ## License